Coffee imported by sail

 The coffee is transported in dedicated holds, guaranteeing the ideal temperature and condensation rate for its preservation.

-In 2025, the composition of our classic Nguvu changes – but remains a must for espresso lovers!
-This rich blend is 100% Brazilian and 100% imported by sailing cargo ships, and combines a beautiful Arabica with a powerful Robusta.
+The Casal is a must for espresso lovers!
+This rich blend is 100% Brazilian and 100% imported by sailboat.
+This blend associates a beautiful Arabica and a strong Robusta.

 The impact of transport